syl20bnr/spacemacs-elpa-mirror/melpa/nimbus-theme-readme.txt

-About

-I made this theme because I liked the colors in Ample but didn't like how much gray there was.
-So I started with a few tweaks here and there until it ended up looking quite a bit different, and this is the result.
-The theme is being worked on actively and I add new faces all the time.
+About:

+The best dark theme for Emacs.

+This theme was originally a fork of Ample theme, but has seen enough tweaks and changes that it's essentially a new (and better) theme.

+Nimbus theme is constantly being worked on, and I am actively adding faces and support for more third-party packages.

 Installing:

-See README.md for the most current installation instructions.
+See README.md for the most up-to-date installation instructions.

-Notes:

-When trying to follow the 80-column line rule, I didn't split up the face definitions - having, for example, the foreground and background definitions on the same line makes it easier to search for lines which contain a particular foreground/background combo